mpuzelj/home-setup/planning.md

 - Set up the network router to connect to the landlord's router and then to the internet.
 - Host a private cloud.
 - Configure MikroTik RB4011iGS as the WireGuard server for simplicity and reliability.
+- Integrate home lab with Azure Arc for managing VMs and Kubernetes.
+- Set up GitLab for CI/CD pipelines and runners.
+- Configure a VM to host GitLab Runner, Azure DevOps agent, and GitHub Actions runner.

 ---